xwmx/nb/README.md

                                 `notes` will use the html <title> tag.

 Subcommands:
+  delete   Delete a bookmark.
+  edit     Edit a bookmark.
   list     List bookmarks in the current notebook.
            Shortcut Alias: `ls`
   open     Open the bookmarked page in your system's primary web browser.